richard-ramos/demo-embark/instructions/6 Coding: dApp.md

 import EtherPress from 'Embark/contracts/EtherPress';
 import web3 from 'Embark/web3';
 ```
+> Both EmbarkJS and web3 are normally imported whenever there's a need to interact with web3 technologies.
+You'll see these imports present in both `App.js` and `Post.js`

 2. Update the `handleClick` event, that is triggered when you press the 'Publish' button.
 This will save the post on IPFS, and invoke our contract.
 We need to obtain a gas estimate and add our post using the contract's `create` function.

 Save the content of the post in IPFS
 ```